thomasjohn/blog-next/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## About me

-I am the author of the visual editor for Bootstrap - My previous project is a Bootstrap-based component library - coreui.io

 ## My comments

 - pages for all of posts are generated with SSG